NCAR/DART/models/README.rst

 Hints for porting a new model to DART:
 --------------------------------------

-Copy the template directory into a DART/models/xxx directory for your new model.
+Copy the contents of the ``DART/models/template`` directory into a ``DART/models/xxx`` directory for your new model.

-If the coordinate system for the model is 1d, you're ok as-is.
+If the coordinate system for the model is 1D, you're ok as-is.
-If model coordinates are 3d, edit the work/path_names_* files and change location/oned/* to location/threed_sphere/*
+If model coordinates are 3D, edit the work/path_names_* files and change location/oned/* to location/threed_sphere/*

 If your model is closer to the simpler examples (e.g. lorenz),